Shyam1771/DS-LAB---project-1/README.md

    - 'x' to exit the game
 4. Game Logic:
    - The snake moves in the specified direction.
-   - If the snake eats food, it grows and the score increases.1 fruit = 10 points
+   - If the snake eats food, it grows and the score increases.
+1 fruit = 10 points
-   - If the snake collides with itself OR hit the wall the game ends.
+   - If the snake collides with itself OR hit the wall, the game ends.
 5. Game over:
    - if game is over click 'r' to restart or click 'q' to quit